virgesmith/pico-crypto-key/README.md

 ### Automated

-Ensure settings in `config.toml` are correct, and your device is connected and ready to accept a new image, then
+Ensure the settings in `pyproject.toml` are correct, and your device is connected and ready to accept a new image, then

 ```sh
 python pico_crypto_key/build.py